cyrillglockner/bonsaiai.github.io/source/includes/simulink/_simulink.html.md

 ```

-NOTE: with the exception of the log schema, which has no analog in Inkling, the schemas you configure here must precisely match those defined in you Inkling file.
+NOTE: with the exception of the log type, which has no analog in Inkling, the types you configure here must precisely match those defined in you Inkling file.
 Failure to maintain a precise match may cause MATLAB to crash.

 >![Bonsai Block Parameters](simulink-block-parameters.png)